Published By Janet Gershen-Siegel at September 19th, 2019

 Many of these cards report to the consumer credit reporting agencies.
 They all demand a personal guarantee from you.
 You can get approval typically for one card max as they stop approving you when you have two or more inquiries on your report.

-Most credit card providers feature business credit cards including Capital One, Chase, and American Express.
+Most credit card providers feature business credit cards.
 These have rates similar to consumer rates and limits are also similar.

 Some of them report to the consumer reporting agencies, some report to the business bureaus.
 Approval requirements are similar to consumer credit card accounts.